sblisesivdin/sblisesivdin.github.io/index.md

 ## Contact
 This website is [https://lrgresearch.org/bora](https://www.lrgresearch.org/bora/).

 I'd be happy to work on new collaborations.
 Please send me an email (sblisesivdin-AT-gazi.edu.tr OR bora-AT-gazi.edu.tr).
 I am not an active user of social media.
 However, I have a [LinkedIn account](https://www.linkedin.com/in/sblisesivdin).
-If you are interested in collaborating on a code, you can view my [GitHub account](https://github.com/sblisesivdin).
+If you want to collaborate on a code, view my [GitHub account](https://github.com/sblisesivdin).